Euchie23/Squid_Fest/Squid_Concentration_Analysis/3-Data_Mining/README.md

 ## 🧠 Data Mining 🧬📊🧪

 ### Overview 🎯
 This stage involved a range of exploratory and statistical techniques to extract meaningful patterns, generate hypotheses, and uncover ecological or biological insights from pollutant concentration data.
-Analyses were performed across various biological and environmental variables, focusing on identifying how factors like gender, size, year, and tissue type influence pollutant distributions in squid.
+Analyses were performed across various biological and environmental variables, focusing on identifying how factors like gender, size, year, and tissue type influence pollutant distributions in squid. <br><br>
+**Note: During data mining and exploratory analysis, concentrations below the Limit of Quantification (LOQ) were set to zero and retained, following the original thesis approach.
+This ensured comprehensive pattern detection across the full dataset.
+For hypothesis-driven statistical analyses (e.g., Tasks 4 and 5), these zero values were excluded to improve the precision and validity of results, minimizing bias from undetectable concentrations.**

 This folder contains datasets, R scripts for: